 A warrant for his arrest in relation to questioning over allegations of murder, attempted murder and conspiracy to cause an explosion was also issued before the extradition request was handed to Libya on November 1 last year.

-Mr Jackson added that it was "really difficult" to provide any further detail of the extradition process.
+Mr Jackson told reporters that it was “really difficult” to provide any further detail of the extradition process.

 He said: “Firstly we must respect the Libyan legal process and we are very grateful to them for considering our request.

 “Secondly, it is vital that the court process is respected in this country and especially the right to a fair trial.